 Dr. Saba earned his Medical Degree from the American University of Beirut Medical School.
-He completed a Residency in Internal Medicine at Tufts University School of Medicine in Boston, and Clinical Fellowships in Hematology and Oncology at Brown University School of Medicine and in Bone Marrow Transplant at the University of Toronto Princess Margaret Hospital in Toronto, Canada.
+He completed a Residency in Internal Medicine at Tufts University School of Medicine in Boston, and a Clinical Fellowship in Hematology and Oncology at Brown University School of Medicine.
+He also completed a Bone Marrow Transplant Fellowship at the University of Toronto Princess Margaret Hospital in Toronto, Canada.

 Dr. Saba is a recipient of the following awards:

-- 2003- Recognition for outstanding contribution to the Fellowship program, University of Minnesota, Hematology Oncology and transplant section
+- Recognition for outstanding contribution to the Fellowship program, University of Minnesota, Hematology Oncology and transplant section, 2003

 - Dean's Honor List, American University of Beirut, 1984-1990